-As an artist, I am very involved with the material process of painting.
-Right from preparing the surfaces I paint on, to the photos I work from, to the paint I use... every step is considered in a way that gives my work its identity.
+To me, the physical act of painting is as important as the material process of painting.
+Right from preparing the surfaces I paint on, to the photos I work from, to the paint I use... every step is considered in a way that gives my work its strong visual identity.

 Traditional oil paintings are made by stretching cotton or linen over a wooden frame.
 My paintings, however, begin with a surface of colour, pattern and texture by integrating fabric into the process of making my work.